 When looking for a lawyer to work with on a franchise-related matter, remember that all lawyers are not equally knowledgeable about franchising.
 In fact, most members of the bar really don’t have enough working knowledge about franchise law and practices to be of much use to either an emerging franchisor or prospective franchisee, and in reality can be quite dangerous to use.
-Given its importance in the U.S. and the world economy, I am still surprised that franchise law is not a major subject widely taught in law school (only around ten law schools in the U.S. teach about franchising).
+Given its importance in the U.S. and world economies, I am still surprised that franchise law is not a major subject widely taught in law school (only around ten law schools in the U.S. teach about franchising).
 It’s something that most lawyers learn from experience.
 You need to locate a lawyer who is experienced in franchising, and you should never rely on a general practitioner.

 So, where do you find the best franchise lawyers?
 When selecting any professional, it is their reputation for performance that is important to you.
 Getting a recommendation from another professional you work with and trust is the strongest indication of the competence you can have when conducting your interviews.
-As I mentioned above, ask your franchise consultant to recommend to you several law firms that they have worked with and whose work product they stand behind.
-At MSA we routinely work with more than 40 law firms and generally provide our clients with two or three recommendations that we believe meet our client’s overall franchise legal needs.
+As I mention above, ask your franchise consultant to recommend to you several law firms that they have worked with and whose work product they stand behind.
+At MSA we routinely work with more than 40 law firms, and generally provide our clients with two or three recommendations that we believe meet our client’s overall franchise legal needs.
 Most franchisors will continue to retain their outside general lawyer for general corporate and tax matters, and will use the franchise law firm only for franchise-related issues.
 Another great source of advice may be your outside legal counsel and possibly even your accountant.

 The lawyers you interview should be members of the American Bar Association Forum on Franchising.
 This is a practice segment of the ABA, and almost all serious franchise lawyers and most franchise business advisors, even if they are not lawyers, are members and regularly attend their programs.
 Since the forum is peer-driven, the lawyers and consultants you interview should routinely be selected by their peers to speak at the forum’s annual meeting and to regularly contribute to its publications.
 Why would you ever want to work with a professional who is not routinely and regularly recognized as an expert by their peers?
 Many, but not all, franchise lawyers and consultants will also be members of the International Franchise Association’s Supplier Forum and, as with the ABA, the better practitioners will routinely be asked to speak at the IFA’s legal symposium and other programs.